hard not to love river Tweed and everything that goes with it.

 Aitor Coteron once again brings us a very insightful and thought provoking casting lesson all through the simplicity and non-arguable use of slo-mo video analysis.

-the beauty of slo-mo analysis shows this clearly when the apex of the D is moving perpendicular to the casting plane instead of in it.
+the beauty of slo-mo analysis shows this clearly when the apex of the D is moving perpendicular to the casting plane instead of inline with it.

 sure, even with a sloppy anchor placement the casts still works (up to a certain point and this will be greatly influenced by the length of the line’s head) but who wants to be sloppy ? it’s much less efficient and regardless of head length we’ll notice that since the leader and fly are off to one side, once delivered, they’ll swing to the other at the completion of the cast just like when we swing the rod tip throughout the stroke in an aerial cast. in extreme cases, this will lead to line collision, a somewhat equivalent of a tailing loop. not good.

-what this all tells us or rather reminds us of is how important it is to learn and work out how to be as efficient as possible by working on regularly and regularly practicing getting anchor placement not only in the right location but in the right angle relative to the direction of the forward cast.
+what this all tells us or rather reminds us of is how important it is to learn and work out how to be as efficient as possible by regularly practicing getting anchor placement not only in the right location but in the right angle relative to the direction of the forward cast.

 strong and sweet with a delicate flavor, this hits the spot. enjoy !